Genusbiz/docs/index.md

 author: jtroset
 ---
 # **Genus Apps<sup>&reg;</sup> documentation**
 Learn how to use Genus Apps to quickly create, deploy and change customized software solutions.
-The articles describe how to use this no-code development tool to build and use line-of-business software solutions.
+The articles describe how to use this no-code/low-code development tool to build and use line-of-business software solutions.

 > [!NOTE]
 > The **Search** box on these pages doesn't work on Windows 10 until the search index has been loaded, which takes 5-10 seconds.
-Alternatively, Google "[site:docs.genus.no _yoursearchterm_](https://www.google.no/search?q=site%3Adocs.genus.no+yoursearchterm)".
+Alternatively, google "[site:docs.genus.no _yoursearchterm_](https://www.google.no/search?q=site%3Adocs.genus.no+yoursearchterm)".

 ## Developers
 * [Overview](developers/overview/index.md)